epartakki/encryption/README.md

 ##  SHA-512

 To better understand Secure Hash Algoritms (SHA), I used the BitVector module to create an implementation of SHA-512.
+In this repo, you can find input.txt that was tested with SHA-512, and the output in output.txt